red-starter/capstone2/README.md

 https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2

 ## Next steps
-The first step will be cleaning the data.
+The first step will be cleaning the data and EDA.